quantify-os/quantify-scheduler/docs/tutorials/Acquisitions.md

 In the append bin mode, the resulting data will be a list of 1s, with the length of the list corresponding to the number of triggers that occurred during the acquisition.
 For example, if there were three triggers, the result would be a list with three 1s: `[1, 1, 1]`.

-In the average bin mode, the result is a distribution, mapping from the count numbers to the number of occurrences for each count numbers.
+In the average bin mode, the result is a distribution, mapping from the count numbers to the number of occurrences for each count number.
 It provides insights into the overall occurrence of triggers when running the acquisition multiple times.
 Let's consider an example where we execute a schedule three times:

 - during the 1st run, three triggers are acquired
 - during the 2nd run, one trigger is acquired,